DerGuru/The-Resonant/Chapters/P2-12 - The Contact.md

 ﻿## The Contact

 The stairwell smelled like old toner and cut paper.
 Up one flight above the print shop, a glass door showed the ghost of a logo that had been peeled off years ago.
-Inside: scuffed parquet, two metal chairs, a plant that had decided to be a survivor, and the sound every print shop in the world eventually made—the paper cutter’s heavy thunk, followed by a breath held and released.
+Inside: scuffed parquet, two metal chairs, a plant that had decided to be a survivor, and the sound every print shop in the world eventually made - the paper cutter’s heavy thunk, followed by a breath held and released.

 Milo pushed the door with two fingers and a harmless smile.
 Lina followed, hair pulled back, coat folded over her arm the way people do when they want to look like errands.
 Jason came last, one hand in his pocket around the salt packet.